freeCodeCamp/freeCodeCamp/mock-guide/english/algorithms/index.md

 It is the sorting algorithm which relies on the concept how to sorted arrays are merged to give one sorted arrays.
 Read more about it here-
 [Merge Sort](https://www.geeksforgeeks.org/merge-sort/)

+#### Insertion Sort
+Insertion sort is a comparison-based algorithm that builds a final sorted array one element at a time.
+Read more about it here - [Insertion Sort] (https://www.geeksforgeeks.org/insertion-sort/)

 freeCodeCamp's curriculum heavily emphasizes creating algorithms.
 This is because learning algorithms is a good way to practice programming skills.
 Interviewers most commonly test candidates on algorithms during developer job interviews.

 ### Further Resources